-The cost of living increase for TPAF, are funded directly by each of the respective systems but are currently suspended as a result of reform legislation.
+The cost of living increase for TPAF is funded directly by the system but is currently suspended as a result of reform legislation.

 According to state law, all obligations of each retirement system will be assumed by the State of New Jersey should any retirement system be terminated.